rachelesmee/website/index.md

 [FOSS4GUK 2019](/foss4guk2019/){:target="_newpage"} has been and gone, and was an enormously successful event.
 Our thanks go out to the organising committee, sponsors and delegates.
 Videos are available on our [YouTube channel](https://www.youtube.com/channel/UCg0wX857AHUGM3qCzR6PcwQ){:target="_newpage"}.
 Also see the twitter hashtags [#FOSS4GUK](https://twitter.com/search?q=%23FOSS4GUK){:target="_newpage"} and [#FOSS4GUK2019](https://twitter.com/search?q=%23foss4guk2019){:target="_newpage"} for a sense of what it was like.

+### Events

+Thinking of an Open Source GIS event, and after some support?
+Contact us on the mailing list below and tell us your idea!
+See our [past events](pastevents.html){:target="_newpage"} page for details of events we have supported or organised in the past.

+See also our [guidelines page](foss4gukguidelines.html){:target="_newpage"} for information on setting up a FOSS4GUK event.

 ### Contact